citrix/provisioning-services-sdk/docs/mapireturn.md

 version                   Specific Version to Get.

-type                  nbsp;    When set to 1, get the Maintenance or MaintenanceHighestVersion access version if it exists.
+type                 &nnbsp;    When set to 1, get the Maintenance or MaintenanceHighestVersion access version if it exists.
 When set to 2, get the Test access versions if any exist.
 When set to 3, get the Override access version if it exists.

 One of these resolutions when needed